amcginlay/pks-quickstart/README.md

 type unzip; type jq; type uaac; type terraform; type om; type pivnet; type bosh
 ```

-## Fetch the and configure the platform automation scripts
+## Fetch and configure the platform automation scripts

 Clone the platform automation scripts and change into the directory of our cloned repo
 to keep our task script commands short